testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

   The home directory is recommended so as to avoid hassles of setting file permissions and ownership and also to avoid file corruption due to syncing with iCloud or Google Drive.

-To start the agent, refer the section here: (Start the Testsigma Agent Server)[#iii-start-the-testsigma-agent-server]
+To start the agent, refer the section here: [Start the Testsigma Agent Server](#iii-start-the-testsigma-agent-server)

 ##**Install Via Executables**